Neo23x0/panopticon/README.md

 ## Prerequisites

 You need to find/build a good sample set that reflects best the use case in which you plan to use your YARA rules.
-Copy about 10-100 MB of the usual files into the samples directory, e.g. some exe, doc, txt, php, ...
+Copy about 10-100 MB of the usual files into the samples directory, e.g. some exe, elf, doc, txt, php, ...
 This should not be malware or cause any matches because the processing of them would skew the results if some rules fire and some don't.

+The baseline.yar should contain at least 50 rules to prevent single rules with lots of strings to cause a relative slowdown of the scanning.

 ## Considerations